 So, what does that mean?
 We have now moved beyond the concept of Bring-Your-Own-Device (BYOD) to Bring-Your-Own-Environment (BYOE), where employees bring their entire environment to work.
 The employees might be using their company’s laptop, but that laptop connects to a personal home network with smart speakers, cameras, gaming console, etc. Today’s employees are highly reliant on technology to meet the demands of their job.
 For example, NHS Digital – the national healthcare provider in the UK, partnered with Accenture and Microsoft to make Microsoft Teams available to 1,275,000 NHS employees, which the doctors use to conduct virtual appointments and collaborate with people at remote locations.

 The onset of coronavirus has led to businesses exponentially shifting towards a gig economy.
 The traditional 9-5 working world has made way for white-collar employees pursuing gig work for permanent or additional income during these unprecedented times.
 Business leaders must plan and embrace this inevitable shift to a gig economy that will continue to grow post-pandemic.

-Technology Vision 2021
+Technology vision 2021

 As enterprises began to set ground rules in the post-pandemic world, technology took center stage.
-Businesses are discovering immense opportunity in building new ecosystems to improve operational efficiency.
+Businesses are discovering immense opportunities in building new ecosystems to improve operational efficiency.
 We have tried to create a systematic review of how these emerging technology trends will shape the enterprise landscape, impacting industries, organizations, government agencies, and communities not only in 2021 but way beyond in the coming few years.